-Aspiring filmmakers should take note because this scene is a masterclass in how to introduce a character and it’s done almost entirely via the close-up.
+Aspiring filmmakers should take note because this scene is a masterclass in how to introduce a character and it’s done almost entirely via the CU.

-Now that we’ve thoroughly explored the close shot, let’s take a look at its variations, starting with the extreme close-up.
+Now that we’ve thoroughly explored the close shot, let’s take a look at its variations, starting with the ECU.Extreme Close-Up Shot Definition

 The extreme close up (“ECU” on a shot list) is an even tighter shot on a subject.
-The extreme close up shot frequently has the subject take up the majority or even all of the frame when used to frame a person.
+The shot frequently has the subject take up the majority or even all of the frame when used to frame a person.
 It often features only their facial features.

 We’ve got our extreme close up the shot definition, so let’s discuss when to use this shot.